How China’s Belt and Road Initiative is changing after a decade of big projects and big debts

 Future BRI projects are likely not only to be smaller and greener but also rely more on investment by Chinese companies than on development loans to governments.

-A recent example is the launch of a Chinese high-speed railway in Indonesia with much fanfare in both countries.
+A recent example is the launching of a Chinese high-speed railway in Indonesia with much fanfare in both countries.

 On the climate front, China has pledged to stop building coal power plants overseas, though it remains involved in some, and is encouraging projects related to the green transition, Nedopil said.
-These range from wind and solar farms to factories for electric vehicle batteries, such as a huge lithium-ion battery plant that has stirred environmental concerns in BRI-partner Hungary.
+That ranges from wind and solar farms to factories for electric vehicle batteries, such as a huge CATL plant that has stirred environmental concerns in BRI-partner Hungary.

 Associated Press Business Writer Colleen Barry in Milan contributed to this report.